Marion Cameron Gray: Employment and the Gray graph

 In 1930 she was appointed to the post of assistant engineer at the Department of Development and Research of the American Telephone and Telegraph Company in New York.
 While working there she discovered an unusual cubic semi-symmetric graph with 54 vertices, representing the 27 points and 27 lines in a 3 × 3 × 3 three-dimensional grid, with an edge for each pair of a point and a line that meet each other.
 Here, "cubic" means that each vertex is the endpoint of three edges, and "semi-symmetric" means that every two edges are symmetric to each other but the same is not true for the vertices.
 This graph is the smallest possible cubic semi-symmetric graph.
 Thinking it was a theoretical discovery without practical application Gray did not publish her findings.
 Thirty-six years later, I. Z. Bouwer rediscovered and described the graph and explained how it could answer questions regarding types of symmetry.
 The graph is commonly known as the Gray graph.

 In 1934 Gray joined Bell Telephone Laboratories and remained with the company for a further 30 years until her retirement.

+Erich O. Schulz-DuBois, who was assisted by Gray on his 1959 paper, Paramagnetic spectra of substituted sapphires, called Gray "one of Bell's finest mathematicians at that time".

 As well as her own research articles Gray compiled many reviews of publications on mathematical physics and served on the US Government-related committee which produced the Handbook of Mathematical Functions.
 She remained an active member of various professional mathematical societies throughout her career.

-Gray was known for her support of junior colleagues.
-One wrote of the time he was working in Bell Laboratories in 1957, "In [my calculation], I was helped by a little old lady, Marion Gray, one of Bell's finest mathematicians at that time."